1,000 signatures reached

 To: Vice Chancellor at the University of Sussex, Professor Adam Tickell (formerly Michael Farthing)

-SUSSEX UNIVERSITY DIVESTMENT CAMPAIGN
+SUSSEX UNIVERSITY DIVESTMENT CAMPAIGN - WE WON

 The University of Sussex currently holds £9,446,000 worth of investments, with roughly 1.3 % of this total in fossil fuel exploration companies including Shell, BP and Rio Tinto.
 This industry is a key contributor to carbon emissions, and growing evidence suggests that only a fraction of these companies' reserves may be extracted and burned whilst maintaining a 2°C climatic warming target.